 What was this Kingdom?
 What could He mean?

 But it was clear that it was Good News that this Kingdom was about to come.
-Mark introduces it as the “Gospel (Good News) of the Kingdom.”
+Mark introduced it as the “Gospel (Good News) of the Kingdom.”
 Mark 1:15

 Nobody has grasped all of it yet.

-The first aspect is to be born again.
-We have to be Born Again to enter this new kingdom.
+The first requirement is to be Born Again.
+We have to be Born Again to enter this new Kingdom.

 God created mankind in three parts.
 Spirit, soul and body.